 So you’ve set up your website, and you’re finally ready to start monetizing from your website.
-That is pretty much the aim of every forex affiliate marketer – we want visitors on our websites who will click on our affiliate links while they enjoy our high-quality content.
+That is pretty much the aim of every forex affiliate marketer – we want visitors on our websites who will click on your affiliate links while they enjoy your high-quality content.

-But how do you drive content to your website?
+But how do you drive traffic to your website?
 We gathered up a few of the most important points to keep in mind as you develop your affiliate marketing strategy.

 Content is King – but make sure it’s consistent